 The REC also acts in an educational and advisory role regarding ethical aspects of research in order to promote best practice in research conducted throughout the RCSI.

 - All research projects conducted by or through RCSI must have ethical approval by the REC or another legitimate approval mechanisms before they can commence.

-- Most research conducted through the College already meets stringent ethical committee approval standards through mechanisms such as hospital ethics committees.
-The College's REC does not intend to duplicate the work of these committees and will review only those projects not already covered by such mechanisms.
+- Most research conducted through the University already meets stringent ethical committee approval standards through mechanisms such as hospital ethics committees.
+The University's REC does not intend to duplicate the work of these committees and will review only those projects not already covered by such mechanisms.